GoranBunjevac/NodeMopPlacesApplication/NodeMopPlacesApp/README.md

 ####MopPlaces Application

 Small project where you can add Bars, Clubs, or Food-places with Google maps.
-You add name, description and category, coordinates are adding automaticaly.
+You add name, description and category, coordinates are added automaticaly.
 There is also search places feature and filters where you can see a list of your bars, clubs or food places.

 Technologies used: